Aarjav-333/Aarjav-333/README.md

 💞️ I’m looking to collaborate on open-source projects and innovative web applications

-📫 How to reach me: LinkedIn or via email at okaarjav@gmail.com
+📫 How to reach me: https://www.linkedin.com/in/aarjav-oravakandi/ or via email at okaarjav@gmail.com

 😄 Pronouns: He/Him